-Research carried out by powder compact specialist Juliette Edwards reveals that the Pygmalion name was owned by British company S. D. Rand Ltd was incorporated in 1949.
+Research carried out by powder compact specialist Juliette Edwards reveals that the Pygmalion name was owned by British company S. D. Rand Ltd., which was based in London.
+The name was registered 'for cosmetic boxes' by Salo David Rand in 1942.
+S. D. Rand Ltd was incorporated in 1949.
 Advertisements featuring Pygmalion products appear to cease in the mid 1950s, making it a very short-lived company.
-Whilst Rand applied for patents covering various well-known Pygmalion compacts the company's focus was on designing, importing and selling compacts, rather than manufacturing them.
+Whilst Rand applied for patents covering various well-known Pygmalion compacts, the company's focus was on designing, importing and selling compacts, rather than manufacturing them.

-This London based company was not in business for long.
+This London based firm was not in business for long.
 It is known they were finishing & selling compacts in the 1940s & 1950s.
 In the 1950s they regularly bought novelty compacts made by the owners of Mascot compacts, A. S. Brown & Co.
 Ltd.

 In the 1950s the most well known of these being the highly collectible novelty powder compacts in the shape of a handbag or suitcase.